 In 2015, they rolled out their first mobile friendly update.
 And as of March 2018, they started “mobile-first” indexing.

 So whatever you want to call it (mobile-friendly, mobile-first, or mobile responsive), it’s clearly a big deal.

-Here are the most important things a Canadian small business needs to know about it:
+Here are the essential things a Canadian small business needs to know about it:

 What Is “Mobile Friendly” Web Design?

 On a very basic level, a web design is friendly for mobile when it loads fast on phones, and is easy to read and use.

 If you ever talk to a designer though, there are some technical differences between terms.
 So it may be helpful to know them.

 “Mobile-friendly” (with the dash) actually means that a website has been designed to look the same no matter what device or screen you use.
 These types of sites are very simple, and the proper use of this term is a bit outdated now.